RichardL64/CPU/README.md

 Names
   Histocially always used 'Lo4'    - Lincoln Object Forth Recently prefer 'Throf'          - Forth kindof backwards, i.e. like the word defining, lack of syntax, perhaps remove the reverse polish

+Status
+  Assembler basically working, no friendly error messages - drops to python Can sucessfully assemble microcode and the resulting assembler instructions defined by it

 Lo4.numbers     OSX Numbers file playing with ISAs instruction set implmentation etc.